Archive for February, 2007

 From trumpeter John McNeil, who’s been through a lot:

-You don’t have to fail absolutely to have no confidence: you just have to fail every so often.”
+You don’t have to fail absolutely to have no confidence: you just have to fail every so often.

 Abandon All Hope

-In Lebanon yesterday, supporters of the Western-backed, Sunni-led government marked the second anniversary of the assassination of the former prime minister Rafik Hariri with a large demonstration.
+In Lebanon yesterday, supporters of the pro-Western, Sunni-led government marked the second anniversary of the assassination of the former prime minister Rafik Hariri with a large demonstration.
 According to the story in today’s paper, as they marched along they chanted:

 “We are against sectarianism!